kengibson1111/tour-of-go/README.md

 ## Lessons

-* methods (pointersindrev) - and the indirection flexibility with methods is true in reverse, too.
-Functions that have a value parameter must take a value.
-Methods that have a value receiver can take a pointer or value. golang figures it out.

 * methods (receiver) - this verifies a golang "good practice" for receivers.
 For a given type, receivers for all methods should be either value or pointer but not a mix of both.
 And as mentioned in the lesson "methods (pointers)" you do get better function call stack performance using a pointer receiver for methods that only read if the